Bayesian Optimization with Safety Constraints: Safe and Automatic Parameter Tuning in Robotics: Quadrotor Experiments

+In the previous section, we showed how to optimize the performance of a linear control law subject to a simple constraint on performance.
+In this section, we optimize the nonlinear controller in~\cref{math:xdd_desired,math:ydd_desired} and show how more complex constraints can be used.

+We use the same task as in the previous section, but this time the goal is to minimize the root-mean-square error (RMSE) over a time horizon of~\unit[5]{s}~(${N =350}$~samples) during a 1-meter reference position change in $x$-direction.
+We define the performance function,

-In our example, measurement noise is minimal, since the positions are measured reasonably accurately by the overhead camera system.
-However, to capture errors in the initial position, we define~${ \sigma_\omega = 0.05 C(\mb{a}_0) }$.
-We assume that we can improve the initial controller by roughly~$20\%$, so we set~${\sigma_\eta = 0.2 C(\mb{a}_0)}$.
+as the performance relative to~$75\%$ of the performance of the initial parameters~${\mb{a}_0 = (0.9, 0.8)}$.
+We define the GP model of this performance function as follows: in this experiment, measurement noise is minimal, since the positions are measured accurately by the overhead camera system.
+However, to capture errors in the initial position, we define~${ \sigma = 0.05 c(\mb{a}_0) }$.
+We assume that we can improve the initial controller by roughly~$20\%$, so we set~${\kappa = 0.2 c(\mb{a}_0)}$.
 The lengthscales are set to~$0.05$ in order to encourage cautious exploration.
 These parameters turned out to be conservative for the real system.
+Notice that the cost is specified relative to~$c(\mb{a}_0)$ instead of~$f(\mb{a}_0)$ as in~\cref{sec:exp_linear_control}.
+Since $c(\mb{a}_0) > f(\mb{a}_0)$, these hyperparameters are more conservative, so that we require more evaluations on the real system.
+The reason for this more conservative choice is that the nonlinear controller is expected to have a less smooth performance function, unlike the one for linear control, which is expected to be roughly quadratic.

-If, as was done in~\cite{Berkenkamp2016Safe}, one were to set the safety constraint as~${g_1(\mb{a}) = f(\mb{a})}$, the algorithm would classify the blue shaded region in~\cref{fig:step_input} as safe.
+If, as in the previous section, one were to set the safety constraint to~${g_1(\mb{a}) = f(\mb{a})}$, the algorithm would classify the blue shaded region in~\cref{fig:step_input} as safe.
 This region includes time constants as low as~${\tau=0.3}$, which encourage highly aggressive maneuvers, as would be expected from a performance function that encourages changing position as fast as possible.
 However, these high gains amplify noise in the measurements, which can lead to crashes; that is, the performance-based constraint cannot properly encode safety.
-Notice that the blue shaded area does not correspond to full exploration, since the experiment was aborted after the first serious crash.
+Notice that the blue shaded area does not correspond to full exploration, since the experiment was aborted after the first, serious crash.
+The reason for the unsafe exploration is that the RMSE performance function in~\cref{math:cost_function} does not encode safety the same way as as weighting of state and input errors in~\cref{fig:icra_performance} does.
+Thus, in order to encode safety, we need to specify additional safety constraints.

+One indication of unsafe behavior in quadrotors are high angular velocities when the quadrotor oscillates around the reference point.
+We define an additional safety constraint on the maximum angular velocity~${\max_{k} |\omega_{x,k}| \leq \unit[0.5]{rad/s}}$ by setting ${g_2(\mb{a}) = 0.5 - \max_{k} |\omega_{x,k}| }$.
+The corresponding hyperparameters are selected as~${\sigma_2 = 0.1}$, ${l=0.2}$, and~${\kappa=0.25}$.
+The measurement noise can be chosen relatively small here, since it corresponds to a single measurement of angular velocity.
+Note that it is difficult to perform the step maneuver with an angular velocity lower than~\unit[0.4]{rad/s}, so that typical values of~$g_2$ are smaller than~$0.1$.